Aspentheaspirin/Currency_Detector/README.md

 6. Copy these folders to the val and test directories.
 7. Distribute the images from your ZIP file among these folders, with 80% in the train folder, 10% in the val folder, and 10% in the test folder for each currnecy type.
 Unfortunately, this will be a manual task and may take some time.

+## Training the Network
+1. Go to the jetson-inference folder and run ./docker/run.sh.
+2. Once inside the Docker container, navigate to jetson-inference/python/training/classification.
+3. Run the training script with the following command: `python3 train.py --model-dir=models/currency_detector data/currency_detector --epochs=**desired number of epochs`.
+Replace the bolded text with the desired number of epochs.
+This process may take quite some time.
+4. You can stop the process at any time using Ctl+C and resume it later using the --resume and --epoch-start flags.

 [View a video explanation here](video link)